-2. Streambed Alteration.
+2. Streambed Alteration/Resource Protection.
 Section 30236 of the Coastal Act states:

-Channelizations, dams, or other substantial alterations of rivers and streams shall incorporate the best mitigation measures feasible, and be limited to (l) necessary water supply projects, (2) flood control projects where no other method for protecting existing structures in the floodplain is feasible and where such protection is necessary for public safety or to protect existing development, or (3) developments where the primary function is the improvement of fish and wildlife habitat.
+Channelizations, dams, or other substantial alterations of rivers and streams shall incorporate the best mitigation measures feasible, and be limited to (1) necessary water supply projects, (2) flood control projects where no other method for protecting existing structures in the floodplain is feasible and where such protection is necessary for public safety or to protect existing development, or (3) developments where the primary function is the improvement of fish and wildlife habitat.

 The subject development site is approximately 9.82 acres and currently contains two existing office buildings with landscaping and parking lots.
 The proposed development involves fill of approximately one-half of the onsite portion of Stevens Creek in order to accommodate portions of two office buildings including subterranean parking, parking lots and drainage improvements.
-The applicant also proposes to realign the existing streambed, redirect upstream runoff that currently is diverted around Stevens Creek such that it flows through the realigned stream and revegetate the open areas with native species in order to improve water quality.
+The applicant also proposes to realign the existing streambed, redirect upstream runoff that currently is diverted through underground pipes such that it flows through the realigned stream and revegetate the open areas with native riparian species in order to enhance the habitat value and improve water quality.
 While the majority of Stevens Creek within the subject site does not contain wetlands, a small portion of the site at the north end of the channel contains hydrophytic plants which are not proposed to be impacted by the subject proposal.
-However, the alteration of a stream to accommodate commercial development is not one of the three permitted uses for stream alteration identified in Section 30236 of the Coastal Act.

 Stevens Creek, an historic stream that has been altered by urban development, runs north/south through the eastern side of property.
-A biological assessment prepared for the applicant identifies that "[e]arly topographic maps depict a USGS 'intermittent blueline stream" traversing the site in 1953. . . " ("Solana Beach Corporate Centre CDP Application for Modified Project" by P&D Environmental, dated May 13, 2002).
+A biological assessment prepared for the applicant identifies that "[e]arly topographic maps depict a USGS 'intermittent blueline stream" traversing the site in 1953. . ." ("Solana Beach Corporate Centre CDP Application for Modified Project" by P&D Environmental, dated May 13, 2002).
 According to a report prepared by another biologist representing the applicant, the previous natural alignment of the creek was shifted to the east and channelized in the 1970's as part the development of an adjacent commercial center ("Wetland Delineation for The Proposed Solana Beach Towne Centre", by RECON, dated November 30, 2001).
 These improvements occurred prior to the enactment of the Coastal Act of 1976.
 The majority of Stevens Creek from Interstate 5, southwest to San Dieguito Lagoon is filled and channelized with only a small portion within the subject site and to the south remaining as an open channel.
-Because of historic urban development, the above-ground portion of Stevens Creek today commences on the northeast corner of the subject development site.
-Stevens Creek within the subject site consists of open earthen channel area approximately 660 feet-long and 90 feet-wide that is mostly dry throughout the year except during and following storm events.
-Some ponding does occur, however, at the north end of the stream where the upstream storm drains connect to the site.
-Low flow and urban runoff during the dry season is diverted at the upstream end of the open channel by a 36-inch pipe that directs low flows from within the channel to a concrete apron on the north side of Academy Drive which is the southern border of the subject site.
-Runoff from this pipe (and storm water runoff from the open channel) is then directed through pipes under Academy Drive to the open channel area south of Academy Drive.